ran-research-lab/ccom3034-b81-listWArray/README.md

 * `r`: reverse the list.
 * `m`: print the mode of the list.
 * `q`: quit the client program.

+A `Makefile` is provided so that you may compile the program by simply typing `make` in the linux command line.

 Please include the name of the programmers at the beginning of the file.
 Also provide comments before each of the functions.
 Submit your program through vpl.ccom.uprrp.edu using the instructions that Dr. Arce will provide on September 24, 2018.